 People have their own preferences, so the more options, the merrier.
 You can also schedule automated email exports if you want to.

-One of the best things about Google Data Studio is that you can connect to a variety of data sources: Google Analytics, Google Ads, Google Search Console, Google Sheets, SEO performance, Ads spend, mentions, etc.) all in just one dashboard.
+One of the best things about Looker Studio is that you can connect to a variety of data sources: Google Analytics, Google Ads, Google Search Console, Google Sheets, SEO performance, Ads spend, mentions, etc.) all in just one dashboard.

 More than that, you can also blend data from different sources to create the dashboard you want.